Current fluctuations in a semi-infinite line: A fluctuating hydrodynamic approach for current fluctuations

+with appropriate initial states.
 We shall denote the least-action paths by $(\rho,\widehat{\rho})\equiv (q,p)$.
-The calculus of variations gives \cite{derrida_current_2009} the least-action paths as solutions of \numparts \endnumparts with the contribution from the $H_{\mathrm{bdry}}$ term included in the spatial boundary condition at $x=0$ for all $t$: \numparts \endnumparts The optimization also gives \cite{derrida_current_2009} the temporal boundary conditions, which differs in the two ensembles.
+The calculus of variations gives \cite{derrida_current_2009} the least-action paths as the solution of \numparts \endnumparts with the contribution from the $H_{\mathrm{bdry}}$ term included in the spatial boundary condition at $x=0$ for all $t$, \numparts \endnumparts The optimization also gives \cite{derrida_current_2009} the temporal boundary conditions, which differs in the two ensembles.
 For the annealed ensemble, they are given as

 For the quenched ensemble, the temporal boundary conditions are

 For both ensembles, using the least-action path \eref{optimal_rho_pde_transport} and the boundary condition \eref{boundary_systematic_second}, the expression \eref{action_hamilton_defn} for the minimal action \eref{cgf_min_action} simplifies